-Ryan Lee Vincent, Engagement and Advisory Manager at INvolve talks through international policies, the varying D&I landscape across the globe and ways that organisations can support their LGBT+ employees in overseas countries.
+Ryan Lee Vincent, Advisory Lead at INvolve talks through international policies, the varying DEI landscape across the globe and ways that organizations can support their LGBTQ+ employees in overseas countries.

-With a duty and responsibility to keep employees safe, Vincent says employers must factor certain actions into their programmes before sending their staff abroad.
+With a duty and responsibility to keep employees safe, Vincent says employers must factor certain actions into their programs before sending their staff abroad.

-“When looking to prepare global mobility policies that involve LGBT+ employees, it’s important to first do a full legal review of the country.
-Each country is different and the legalities around LGBT+ rights can be varied, so it’s vital that a comprehensive audit be done to understand what is or isn’t permitted.”
+“When looking to prepare global mobility policies that involve LGBTQ+ employees, it’s important to first do a full legal review of the country.
+Each country is different and the legalities around LGBTQ+ rights can be varied, so it’s vital that a comprehensive audit be done to understand what is or isn’t permitted.”